 My childhood best friend was someone I met in my first year of preschool.
-Though he moved away after that, he remained an ongoing confidant whom I visited regularly through my primary school years.
+He moved away after that, but still close enough to visit, and remained an ongoing confidant whom I saw regularly through my primary school years.
 While get-togethers became less frequent in our adolescence, we still stayed in touch until graduating high school.
 Our first encounter coincided with the second coming of Mars in my life, (If you’re not aware, according to astrology Mars returns to its original position in the sky from the day you were born every ~2 years.) so I’m going to refer to him as Mars for this reason, in order to protect his privacy and emphasize this poetic coincidence.
 (I don’t believe in astrology, but it’s an interesting pseudo-science.)

 When you’re trans and come out post-adolescence, there’s always a sense of regret coupled with the belief that if you’d only transitioned sooner, your life would be infinitely better off.
 I’m not exempted from this unfortunate situation, but if there’s one saving grace of enduring the “wrong childhood,” it undoubtedly came in the form of my friendship with Mars.
 There’s no way we would have met, much less become anywhere near as close, if not for him asking me to play with blocks that first day of preschool.
 From there, our coincidentally shared first names were a huge source of amusement between ourselves and our parents.
 It was like destiny that we be together, or so others might joke.
 If I had been a girl at the time, it’s extremely unlikely he would have initiated contact, much less stay in touch years later.
 I wouldn’t trade our friendship for anything, even if it meant getting to be myself from the beginning.